jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_poorperformancehealth.md

 ---

-Note that this alarm uses a score averaged over 30 minutes to smooth out any rapid movement.

 If a database devotes most of its time to CPU and I/O and has a low single-block read latency, it will obtain a performance-health rating of 80% or more, which is considered healthy.

-For more information on your database's performance health see the SQL Server \| Performance Health Drilldown.
+For more information on your database's performance health see the **SQL Server \| Performance Health** drilldown.

+{% include tip.html content="This alarm uses a score averaged over 30 minutes to smooth out any rapid movement." %}